![]() |

 Aitrus sat up, shaking his head, but the darkness kept coming back.
 Ti'ana is to blame.
 My darling wife, Ti'ana. (p.525)

-It's in this way, concerningly, that The Book of Ti'ana concludes by attributing the downfall of an entire civilization to a single woman who dared to challenge tradition.
+It's in this way, concerningly, that The Book of Ti'ana concludes its story about the ways that bigotry destroys society by attributing the downfall of an entire civilization to a socially marginalized woman who dared to challenge tradition.

-Aitrus's story ends when he realizes that he has become infected with Veovis and A'Gaeris's deadly virus, and then shortly afterwards stumbles across Veovis himself (who likewise has been stabbed by A'Gaeris, and now lays dying).
-It's in this context that both characters come to a mutual reconciliation in the ruins of the city they both claimed to love, reaffirming their friendship in their final moments while also constructing a plan that will allow Anna and Gehn to escape to the safety of the surface.
+Aitrus's story ends when, after realizing he has become infected with Veovis's deadly bioweapon, he stumbles across his former friend slowly dying in the D'ni city--with Veovis having been mortally wounded by A'Gaeris, who has likewise finally turned on him now that D'ni has conclusively been destroyed.
+It's here that both characters reach a mutual reconciliation in the ruins of the city they had claimed to love, with Veovis using his final moments to work to ensure that Anna and Gehn might escape to the safety of the surface.

 Some thoughts on the (other) ending